Deploy a Hugo site

 First, install the Hugo CLI, using the specific instructions for your operating system below:

 Your Linux distro's package manager may include Hugo.
-If this is the case, you can install it directly using your distro's package manager -- for instance, in Ubuntu:
+If this is the case, install it directly using your distro's package manager -- for instance, in Ubuntu, run the following command:

 $ sudo apt-get install hugo